grafana/agent/docs/configuration/integrations/elasticsearch-exporter-config.md

 Note that currently, an Agent can only collect metrics from a single ElasticSearch server.
 However, the exporter is able to collect the metrics from all nodes through that server configured.

+We strongly recommend that you configure a separate user for the Agent, and give it only the strictly mandatory security privilegies necessary for monitoring your node, as per the [official documentation](https://github.com/prometheus-community/elasticsearch_exporter#elasticsearch-7x-security-privileges).

 Full reference of options:

 ```yaml